 If your loved one has died as a result of negligence during their stay in a care home, you could well have a valid compensation claim against the home in question.
 Although we know that no amount of money will ever be able to bring back your loved one, some financial recompense can go a long way towards helping to pay for funeral expenses and other ad hoc costs that have been incurred as a result of their death such as helping to support dependents.

 If you have evidence to support a valid claim against your loved one’s care home, you will need the advice of a qualified firm of solicitors with plenty of experience in the field, and that’s where we can help.
 We are a skilled and expert team of highly experienced personal injury claim advisors in the area of care home negligence and we can help you to form a successful case.
-In this guide, we look at what is involved in making a claim for compensation for the neglect and negligence that your loved one suffered, and how best to go about it.
+In this guide, we look at what is involved in care home negligence death claims, and how you could start one.

 Select a section: